 Youth unemployment and migration is a challenge that faces a lot of African countries.
 Philanthropists can do more in addressing some of the underlying causes, such as access to education and job opportunities.
 Innocent Chukwuma, West African Representative of Ford Foundation, called for increased youth programming that is demand-driven and suitable for building skills relevant to the changing global economy and workforce.
 Ultimately, African countries need a targeted approach that solves the problems at their root causes.

 The need for nonprofits and philanthropists to involve grassroots organisations in their work was another key lesson.
 Local organisations are good collaborators as they can help to ensure that development programmes reach the intended beneficiaries.
 Also, since they are typically closer to target communities, they have a better understanding of the people and can help create the required awareness and advocacy to drive change.

 Measure Your Impact

 The topic of monitoring and evaluation in philanthropy was discussed in one of the conference breakout sessions, focusing on how philanthropists measure the impact of their work.
-This is an area that many organisations struggle with particularly when it comes to knowing what data to keep track of and what to measure.
-The discussion, which was moderated by the Founder of Philanthropy Circuit, Katja Schiller Nwafor, focused on how to get relevant qualitative and quantitative data about programmes and what type of tools needed to be applied in order for organisations to track progress and eventually, impact.
-Discussants emphasized the need for development programmes to be measured in order for them to be adequately managed.
+This is an area that many organisations struggle with and the difficulty lies in knowing what data to track and measure.
+The discussion, moderated by the Founder of Philanthropy Circuit, Katja Schiller Nwator, focused on how to get relevant qualitative and quantitative data about programmes and what type of tools needed to be applied in order for organisations to track progress and impact.